kjobson-neuro/kjobson-neuro.github.io/index.md

 ## What is this page for?

-This website contains information about me, my publications and current projects, as well as workshops I have hosted!
+This website contains information about me, my publications, as well as workshops I have hosted!

 The creation of this website was actually for a workshop demonstration, but I had so much fun with it that I kept it as my actual page.

-I intend to upload workshops that I have hosted or helped host.
-I am striving to be more open science as I progress through my PhD!